 The Taiwanese company Cloud Gate triumphed with a masterful work on the relationship between men and screens.
 Gripping. – Le Figaro

-It recently had its French premiere at the Montpellier Dance Festival, where it was acclaimed as the most enthusiastically received show of the year and lauded by Le Figaro as one of the festival's top three performances.
-At the end of November, it will be showcased at Danse Danse Montreal, continuing to captivate audiences with its unique blend of contemporary dance and luminously, bleakly beautiful music.
+It recently had its French premiere in 2024 at the Montpellier Dance Festival, where it was acclaimed as the most enthusiastically received show of the year and lauded by Le Figaro as one of the festival's top three performances.
+It was also showcased at Danse Danse Montreal, continuing to captivate audiences with its unique blend of contemporary dance and luminously, bleakly beautiful music.

 As a child in the 1980s Cloud Gate Artistic Director CHENG Tsung-lung would contribute to the family business by helping his father sell slippers on the streets of Bangka/Wanhua, the oldest district of Taipei.
 Bangka was known for its vibrantly diverse and bustling street scene that embraced religious and secular life, rich and poor, work and play, and legal and illegal activities.
 The young CHENG was transfixed by his mother’s accounts of the legendary 1960s street artist and storyteller known as “Thirteen Tongues” who had adopted Bangka for his informal stage.